Cubs vs. Marlins Player Props Betting Odds

-Player prop bet options for Nico Hoerner, Luis Arraez and others are available when the Chicago Cubs host the Miami Marlins at Wrigley Field on Saturday at 2:20 PM ET.
+Player prop bet options for Luis Arraez, Nico Hoerner and others are available when the Miami Marlins visit the Chicago Cubs at Wrigley Field on Sunday (at 2:20 PM ET).

 Bet on this matchup or its props with DraftKings!